verekia/blitz-app-steps/README.md

 ## What are we building?

-We are making a minimal app where users sign up to create simple notes and share them.
+We are making a minimal app where users sign up to create, edit, delete, and share simple notes.
 We'll call it **NotesApp**.

-## Just make a boilerplate?
+## Why not making a boilerplate instead?

 Following a step-by-step guide is more work than cloning a boilerplate but: